cesarmsk/Crawler/README.md

 Fork this repo and send it back to us with your implementation.

+<h2>Installation</h2>
-<h2>To install please download the repository files, go to the project diretory and run in the prompt command: npm install</h2>
+To install please download the repository files, go to the project diretory and run in the prompt command: npm install

+<h2>Simulation</h2>
-<h2>To simulate please run in the prompt command: node index.js</h2>
+To simulate please run in the prompt command: node index.js

 <h3>Thanks!!</h3>